philsquared/kurl/README.md

 This repository contains demo projects for Kotlin/ Native libCurl interop samples.

-* [CurlTest](./CurlTest) is based on the simple C Curl sample from https://curl.haxx.se/libcurl/c/simple.html
+* [Curl1](./Curl1) is based on the simple C Curl sample from https://curl.haxx.se/libcurl/c/simple.html
 * [Kurl1](./Kurl1) is a direct translation of the C sample into Kotlin with the cinterop tool

+* [Curl2](./Curl2) is based on the C in-memory Curl sample from * [Curl1](./Curl1) is based on the simple C Curl sample from https://curl.haxx.se/libcurl/c/simple.html